Ruby: The King of Gemstones (Unheated & Pigeon Blood)

 Find answers to commonly asked questions about our ruby gemstone and jewellery.

-Ruby engagement ring better than diamond?
+Is ruby engagement ring better than diamond?

 Choosing a ruby for an engagement ring is a fantastic choice.
 Rubies have a similar hardness to diamonds, making them just as durable for everyday wear.
 In terms of rarity and scarcity, rubies are much rarer than diamonds, especially the highly sought-after Pigeon Blood Ruby.